Univarentod/Basic_Algorithms/README.md

-# Common Algorithms
+# Basic Algorithms

-Implementations of some common algorithms.
+Implementations of some basic common algorithms.